ihbrune/Anti-DoS-Valve/README.md

                 shareOfRetainedFormerRequests="0"
         />

-The test address is here `/valvetest` and from the 6th call access should be denied and a corresponding message should appear in the server log.
+In this example, the test path is `/valvetest`.
+Starting from the 6th request, access will be blocked and a corresponding message will appear in the server log.

-## Docker version
+## Docker Setup

-The *docker*-directory contains a Dockerfile and a list of commmands to run a Tomcat server with a valve configuration as container image.
-You can use this as a boiler plate for your own projects and as an environment to test your own developments without much effort.
+The `docker/` directory contains a Dockerfile and sample commands to run a Tomcat server with the valve pre-configured in a container image.
+You can use this as a boilerplate for your own projects and as an environment to test your changes with minimal effort.

 # Valve Configuration

-The real challenge when commissioning the valve is to find the best settings for your server.
-The right balance must be found between too tight settings that would lock out your regular users, too loose settings that leave attackers untouched, and settings that hold too much data and thus unnecessarily load / slow down the Tomcat server.
+The main challenge when configuring the valve is finding the right settings for your specific server.
+You need to strike the right balance: settings that are too strict might lock out legitimate users, settings that are too lenient leave attackers unchecked, and settings that retain too much data consume excessive memory and slow down the Tomcat server.

-In order to find the appropriate configuration you should make evaluations of the current server logs with the HTTP(S) requests, in particular to answer these questions:
+To find the right configuration, analyze your current server access logs (HTTP/HTTPS), paying particular attention to:

-* In which range are the normal access numbers per day / hour / minute / second?
+* What is the normal request rate per day / hour / minute / second?
-* What are the maximum values that can be attributed to individual IP addresses?
+* What are the highest request volumes generated by individual IP addresses?
-* Which IP addresses cause a lot of traffic?
-Which of these are internal services and which of search engines?
+* Which IP addresses generate heavy traffic?
+Which of these belong to internal services, and which belong to search engines?
-* Depending on the type of Tomcat application(s), it may make sense to make these evaluations differentiated for different parts of the applications.
-Access to static content such as images or stylesheets is usually less relevant than dynamic content
+* Depending on your Tomcat application, it may make sense to analyze different application paths separately.
+Requests for static assets like images or stylesheets are generally less critical than requests for dynamic resources.
-* How many requests does a users webbrowser generate when he visits your pages for the first time and of what kind are these requests?
+* How many requests does a user's browser generate on a first visit, and what types of requests are they?

-There are a number of logfile analysis tools that you can use for this purpose, but the usual unix tools like `grep`, `awk`, `sort`, `uniq` and `wc` will bring you very far.
-It is not neccessary to get a completely accurate picture (this varies probably anyway by the day), but to develop a basic sense of what is happening on your own server.
-If you have not generated any logfiles so far, it is now time to activate them.
+Standard Unix command-line tools like `grep`, `awk`, `sort`, `uniq`, and `wc` will get you very far when analyzing log files.
+You don't need a 100% exact figure (traffic varies day to day anyway), but rather a solid baseline understanding of the traffic on your server.
+If you don't have access logging enabled yet, now is the time to turn it on.

-In addition to the question which usage pattern is displayed on the server in normal operation, an important point is the estimate of the access speed an attacker needs to cause overloads.
-The smaller the distance between regular server load and server overload, the more accurate the configuration of the Anti-DoS Valve must be.
+Besides knowing your normal traffic profile, it is also important to estimate the request rate an attacker would need to cause an overload.
+The smaller the gap between regular traffic and server capacity, the more precisely the Anti-DoS Valve needs to be tuned.

-Once the values have been determined you can develop the valve configuration, which is controlled by the following parameters.
-To help with the configuration there is a helper script available, which can be run in a browser (e.g. directly from this repository): [**anti-dos-valve-config-helper.html**](https://github.com/ihbrune/Anti-DoS-Valve/blob/master/anti-dos-valve-config-helper.html).
+Once you have identified these values, you can craft your valve configuration using the parameters described below.
+To assist with calculations, a browser-based configuration helper is available in the repository: [**anti-dos-valve-config-helper.html**](https://github.com/ihbrune/Anti-DoS-Valve/blob/master/anti-dos-valve-config-helper.html).

-**monitorName**
+## monitorName

-An optional parameter for naming the monitor instance.
-Available since version 1.1.
-If you are using more then one instance of the valve / monitor it is necessary to use this parameter to separate the configurations for the different instances.
-Also used in log messages.
-See the paragraph about multi-instance configurations.
+An optional parameter to name the monitor instance (available since version 1.1).
+If you run more than one instance of the valve/monitor, this parameter is required to distinguish their configurations.
+It is also included in log messages.
+See the section on multi-instance configurations below.

-**alwaysForbiddenIPs**
+## alwaysForbiddenIPs

-An optional regular expression used to define IP addresses that are always blocked.
-This option and the following are _not part of the dynamic access rate limitation_ because they can completely block or always allow IP addresses.
+An optional regular expression defining IP addresses that are always blocked.
+This option (and `alwaysAllowedIPs`) operates independently of the dynamic rate limiter: matched IPs are unconditionally blocked or allowed.

-Hint: You can use [this page (german)](http://www.regexplanet.com/advanced/java/index.html) to develop and test Java RegExps.
+*Tip:* You can use [RegexPlanet](http://www.regexplanet.com/advanced/java/index.html) to test Java regular expressions.

-Hint 2: If you only want to use this option of the valve, you can use the [RemoteAddress Valve](https://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Remote_Address_Filter), which is already included in the Tomcat distribution.
+*Tip 2:* If you only need this static blocking feature, you can use Tomcat's built-in [Remote Address Valve](https://tomcat.apache.org/tomcat-10.0-doc/config/valve.html#Remote_Address_Valve).

-**alwaysAllowedIPs**
+## alwaysAllowedIPs

-An optional regular expression used to define IP addresses that are always allowed to access.
-This setting is only evaluated after _alwaysForbiddenIPs_.
+An optional regular expression defining IP addresses that are always allowed access.
+This setting is evaluated after *alwaysForbiddenIPs*.

-This setting can, for example, be used to exclude accesses from your own intranet from a blockade so that no risk is created for internal users.
-If individual internal addresses are to be blocked later, this can be done via _alwaysForbiddenIPs_.
+This parameter can be used, for example, to whitelist your corporate intranet or VPN so internal users are never blocked.
+If a specific internal IP needs to be blocked later, that can still be done via *alwaysForbiddenIPs*.

-Both _alwaysForbiddenIPs_ and _alwaysAllowedIPs_ affect all requests that the Tomcat server processes.
-Accesses that are blocked or allowed in this way are not included in the access counts of the Anti-DoS Monitor.
+Both *alwaysForbiddenIPs* and *alwaysAllowedIPs* apply to all requests processed by the Tomcat host.
+Requests handled by these rules are not counted in the dynamic Anti-DoS Monitor slots.

-**relevantPaths**
+## relevantPaths

-A regular expression used to define the URLs on which the Anti-DoS Monitor and thus the dynamic access rate limitation should take effect.
-The parameter is optional, but it will always be set if not only _alwaysForbiddenIPs_ is used by the function of the valve.
-Multiple important effects can be achieved with this option:
+A regular expression defining which request paths should be monitored by the dynamic rate limiter.
+While technically optional, it is almost always configured unless you are only using *alwaysForbiddenIPs*.
+This setting provides several key benefits:

-The access rate limitation can be restricted to applications or application parts which are actually used for concrete attacks.
-In servers that carry both public and non-public applications, monitoring can be restricted to the URLs that attackers can reach at all.
-In this way the Anti-DoS monitoring can be relieved and at the same time set more restrictive.
+* Rate limiting can be restricted to the endpoints that are actually vulnerable to attack.
+On servers hosting both public and internal applications, monitoring can be limited to public-facing URLs, reducing monitoring overhead while allowing tighter limits.

-The access rate limitation can be restricted to application parts that actually cause a load, such as servlet calls.
-On the other hand, requests for static content, such as images and scripts, could be excluded.
-The exclusion of CSS, JavaScript and image files from Anti-DoS Monitoring can significantly reduce the risk of incorrect blocking of regular users.
+* Monitoring can focus on resource-intensive endpoints (such as servlets and APIs) while excluding static assets (CSS, JS, images).
+Excluding static files significantly reduces the risk of false positives for legitimate users.

-Examples of parameter values:
+Example values:

-* `".*"` With this pattern all requests will be handled by Anti-DoS Monitoring
+* `".*"`: All requests are processed by the Anti-DoS Monitor.
-* `"/manager.*"` With this pattern all requests to the Tomcat Manager App will be handled by the Anti-DoS Monitoring, but all other requests will be ignored
+* `"/manager.*"`: Only requests to the Tomcat Manager application are monitored; all other requests bypass the valve.

-**nonRelevantPaths**
+## nonRelevantPaths

-This option has been available since version 1.4.0 and is evaluated before _relevantPaths_: It allows certain paths to be excluded from the monitor, so these are never limited.
+Available since version 1.4.0 and evaluated before *relevantPaths*: allows specific URL paths to be excluded from monitoring so they are never rate-limited.

-This option is intended to make it easier to deal with cases in which an entire address range should generally be protected, but individual addresses contained in it should not.
-Example:
+This is especially helpful when an entire path hierarchy should be protected, except for a few specific endpoints.
+For example:

-* `"/myexampleapi/.*"` All API endpoints should be protected so _relevantPaths_ is so to this value
+* `relevantPaths="/myexampleapi/.*"` protects all API endpoints.
-* `"/myexampleapi/status"` Only the API status endpoint should always be acessible.
-It is difficult to solve this task just with _relevantPaths_.
-You might add the other endpoints one by one to _relevantPaths_, but when the development deploys new endpoints you always have to remember protecting them by adding them to the configuration.
-It is much easier to keep _relevantPaths_ as it is and add the _status_-endpoint to _nonRelevantPaths_.
-This will exclude only this endpoint from protection while future new endpoints will automatically fall under it.
+* `nonRelevantPaths="/myexampleapi/status"` keeps only the health/status endpoint accessible without rate limiting.
+Without `nonRelevantPaths`, you would have to enumerate every other endpoint individually in `relevantPaths`, and remember to update it whenever a new endpoint is deployed.
+With `nonRelevantPaths`, newly added endpoints are protected automatically.

-The following settings affect the dynamic access rate restriction in the Anti-DoS Monitor.
-The effects of these parameters partly influence each other:
+The following settings control dynamic rate limiting in the Anti-DoS Monitor.
+Keep in mind that some of these parameters interact with each other:

-**maxIPCacheSize**
+## maxIPCacheSize

 Defines the maximum number of active (unblocked) IP addresses tracked in a slot.
-This number should be limited so that the memory requirements of the Anti-DoS monitor cannot grow indefinitely.
-If this limit is exceeded, the active addresses with the oldest requests are dropped first.
+This limit prevents the memory usage of the Anti-DoS Monitor from growing unbounded.
+If this limit is reached, active addresses with the least recent activity are evicted first (LRU).

-When an IP address exceeds the allowed request limit and gets blocked, it is moved from the active cache to a separate blocked IP cache so that it no longer consumes space in the active cache.
-This ensures that incoming floods of requests from numerous different unblocked IP addresses (e.g. distributed botnets or scanners) cannot flush blocked attackers out of the cache.
+When an IP address exceeds the allowed request limit and is blocked, it is moved from the active cache to a separate blocked IP cache so it no longer consumes space in the active cache.
+This ensures that a flood of requests from many distinct unblocked IPs (e.g. distributed botnets or scanners) cannot flush blocked attackers out of the cache.

-**maxBlockedIPCacheSize** (optional)
+## maxBlockedIPCacheSize (optional)

 Defines the maximum number of blocked IP addresses tracked in a slot.
-Used to prevent memory from growing indefinitely if the server is attacked by a large number of distinct IP addresses that get blocked.
-If omitted or not set, it defaults to the value of **maxIPCacheSize**.
+This prevents unbounded memory growth during distributed attacks involving large numbers of attacking IPs.
+If omitted, it defaults to the value of **maxIPCacheSize**.

-If this limit is exceeded, the blocked addresses with the oldest requests are dropped first using LRU eviction.
-Blocked IP addresses continue to count subsequent requests even after being blocked, and these counts are included in the retained request calculations of subsequent time slots to prevent attackers from becoming immediately unblocked when a new slot begins.
+If this limit is reached, blocked addresses with the oldest activity are evicted first using LRU eviction.
+Blocked IP addresses continue to count subsequent requests even after being blocked, and these counts are factored into the retained request calculations of subsequent time slots to prevent attackers from immediately unblocking when a new slot begins.

-**ipv4SubnetMask** (optional)
+## ipv4SubnetMask (optional)

-Configures subnet aggregation for IPv4 addresses to protect against distributed botnets, proxy networks, and cache-flushing scans where attackers distribute requests across multiple IP addresses in the same subnet.
+Configures subnet aggregation for IPv4 addresses to protect against distributed botnets, proxy networks, and cache-flushing scans where attackers distribute requests across multiple IP addresses within the same subnet.

 When set to a prefix length smaller than 32 (e.g. `24` for `/24`), all requests originating from that subnet (such as `192.168.1.10` and `192.168.1.20`) are aggregated under a shared counter key (e.g. `192.168.1.0/24`).
-This prevents botnets from consuming multiple cache entries or evading rate limits by switching IP addresses within the same subnet.
+This prevents botnets from consuming multiple cache entries or evading rate limits by rotating IP addresses within the same subnet.

 Accepts:
 * CIDR prefix integer (1 to 32), e.g. `24`
 * CIDR notation string, e.g. `"/24"`
 * Dotted-decimal netmask string, e.g. `"255.255.255.0"`
-* `32` or `-1`: Disables IPv4 aggregation (default behavior, each IP address is tracked individually).
+* `32` or `-1`: Disables IPv4 aggregation (default behavior; each IP address is tracked individually).

-*Note*: Whitelisted IP addresses configured in *alwaysAllowedIPs* (e.g. `127.0.0.1` or specific internal machines) are evaluated prior to rate limiting and subnet aggregation, so individual whitelisted IPs remain accessible even if their subnet would otherwise be blocked.
+*Note:* Whitelisted IP addresses configured in *alwaysAllowedIPs* (e.g. `127.0.0.1` or specific internal machines) are evaluated prior to rate limiting and subnet aggregation, so individual whitelisted IPs remain accessible even if their subnet would otherwise be blocked.

-**ipv6SubnetMask** (optional)
+## ipv6SubnetMask (optional)

 Configures subnet aggregation for IPv6 addresses.
 In IPv6 networks, attackers often have access to vast address pools (e.g. entire `/64` subnets) and can generate virtually unlimited unique IP addresses to easily bypass per-IP rate limits and flush cache entries.